kanvile/chalkboard/README.md

 ## Yulin Liu
 ###
 ## Shengwei Ma
 ### By drawing the hand draft of Chalkboard, I have a comprehensive and basic summary of the website (app) we are about to make.
+In particular, the sitemap divides the website (app) into several parts.
+In the subsequent web page production, we will do it separately according to different parts.
+Draft and sitemap are not difficult, but for those of us who have no web page production experience, we still need some time to sort out the logic.